forcedotcom/package-manager/README.md

 ## Data Sources
 ### Accounts data (for internal ISVs)
-Org62 - requires user that can query accounts data and has Heroku private space IP addresses exempted
+Org62 supplies account names.
+Normal ISVs have account data provisioned in their LMO.
+Internal ISVs seem not to.
+Thus they need to query Org62 to retrieve account names based on production org ids.
+The tool then associates those account names and ids with the production orgs and their child sandbox orgs.
+The Org62 user used must be able to query accounts data and have Heroku private space IP addresses exempted.

 ### LMA Org
+Your LMA org supplies you packages, package version details and license data.

 #### Required Objects and Fields
 ##### sfLma__Package__c.DependencyTier__c
 Type: Integer